dieghernan/TextWatchES-Weather/README.md

 ![banner](store/BannerRound.png)

-**TextWatch Clime** upgrades the classic TextWatch watchface adding a bunch of new capabilities. **TextWatch Clime** is available for all the Classic, Time and Pebble 2 models.
+**TextWatch Clima** upgrades the classic TextWatch watchface adding a bunch of new capabilities.

+**Available for all the Classic, Time and Pebble 2 models**

 #### [Download from Pebble Appstore](https://apps.getpebble.com/en_US/application/58a94da90dfc32d35b0002f8)